Schniz/cmd-ts/docs/parsers/options.md

 - `defaultValue`: A function that returns a default value for the option
 - `defaultValueIsSerializable`: Whether to print the defaultValue as a string in the help docs.

-## `multioptions`
+## `multioption`

 Parses multiple or zero options.
 Accepts a `Type` from `string[]` to any value, letting you do the conversion yourself.

-> **Note:** using `multioptions` will drop all the contextual errors.
+> **Note:** using `multioption` will drop all the contextual errors.
 Every error on the type conversion will show up as if all of the options were errored.
 This is a higher level with less granularity.

 This parser will fail to parse if: